 Thom and I enjoyed helping several mid-market companies pivot their brands to take advantage of digital.
 We helped the first:

-Then we leaned into experience design because I saw what it could do for IBM’s clients and wanted that success again.
+Then, we leaned into experience design because I saw what it could do for IBM’s clients and eagerly wanted that success again.
 It was hard.
-Clients didn’t wish to customer experience and business design work (yet).
+Clients weren’t ready yet to undertake customer experience and business design work (yet).
 We had to work extremely hard to earn our position in the customer-experience-with-operational-improvements space.

 Next, Thom found love, focused on photography (we continue to collaborate occasionally), and moved to California.

-Eventually, the business world woke up to Customer Experience, and Storyminers found itself well-positioned and busy, now with larger clients.
+Eventually, the business world woke up to Customer Experience, and Storyminers found itself well-positioned, busy, and with larger clients.
 With a new, now-signature, teams of specialists, we were asked to:

 The results encouraged us—and helped build our reputation.
 We advanced our methods on each assignment, shortened our delivery times, and brought about better outcomes for clients and their customers.

-We practiced innovation internally and developed numerous new techniques to help clients find their next direction and get there successfully.
+We practiced innovation internally and developed numerous new techniques to help clients find their next direction, then get there successfully.
 These include but aren’t limited to: